Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Dataset

 Similar to PMC-VQA~\cite{Zhang2023PMCVQAVI} that generates VQA pairs by querying ChatGPT with image captions, we also generate 1.1M question-answer pairs by querying ChatGPT with the sentences containing inline references in case reports.
 However, in contrast to PMC-VQA, we keep background information of the patients to simulate the clinical diagnosis scenario, thus can be seen as a medical contextual VQA dataset.
 For example, a question-answer pair may like ``Question: A 58-year-old woman presented to the emergency department \dots Postoperatively, her pain significantly relieved.
 What did the MRI indicate?
 Answer: The MRI indicated tumor recurrence at L2 and S1-S2.''

-\textbf{Rad3D.} Rad3D is a novel dataset with 3D radiology scans, sourced from Radiopaedia website~\footnote{\url{https://radiopaedia.org/}}, that has already resolved the privacy issue.
-Specifically, each patient case comprises one or more modality images, accompanied with high-quality captions that have been meticulously verified by expert editors.
+\textbf{RP3D.} RP3D~(RadioPaedia 3D) is a novel dataset with 3D radiology scans, sourced from Radiopaedia website~\footnote{\url{https://radiopaedia.org/}}.
+All privacy issues have already been resolved the by the clinician who uploaded the case.
+Specifically, each patient case comprises one or more images from same or different modalities, accompanied by high-quality captions that have been meticulously peer-reviewed by experts in Radiopaedia Editorial Board~\footnote{\url{https://radiopaedia.org/editors}}.
 In addition, for each disease, we can get corresponding radiological features across different modalities.

-In this paper, we convert the image-caption pairs into a variety of formats, namely, Rad3D-Caption, Rad3D-Modality, and Rad3D-Rationale, Rad3D-VQA, depending on their corresponding text content.
-Specifically, Rad3D-Caption represents the images paired with their corresponding captions.
-Rad3D-Modality refers to images with modality labels.
-Rad3D-Rationale incorporates radiological features with disease labels for each case.
-Rad3D-VQA involves visual question-answering pairs generated from captions by querying ChatGPT, as illustrated in Fig.~\ref{fig:chatgpt_rad}.
+We convert the image-caption pairs into a variety of formats, namely, RP3D-Caption, RP3D-Modality, and RP3D-Rationale, RP3D-VQA, depending on their corresponding text content.
+Specifically, RP3D-Caption denotes the images paired with their corresponding captions; RP3D-Modality refers to images with modality labels; RP3D-Rationale incorporates radiological features with disease labels for each case; RP3D-VQA involves visual question-answering pairs generated from captions by querying ChatGPT, as illustrated in Fig.~\ref{fig:chatgpt_rad}.

 \textbf{MPx.} MPx is collected from MedPix website~\footnote{\url{https://medpix.nlm.nih.gov/}} and organized by cases.
 Each case contains multiple radiologic scans, along with general clinical findings, discussions, and diagnostic results.
 In addition, MPx also provides annotations on the scan-level, including information such as image modality, shooting plane, and captions for each scan.
 Thus we separate it into MPx-Single and MPx-Multi, containing annotations on case-level and scan-level respectively.